Ahmet532/cobalt-fabric/.github/ISSUE_TEMPLATE/bug_report.md

 ### **2. Steps to Reproduce**
 List the steps to reproduce the behavior:
 1. **Start the Server:** Describe how you started the server (e.g., using a specific version of Minecraft, Fabric API, etc.).
-2. **Load the Mod:** Mention how you loaded Zirconium (e.g., through a mod loader, specific configuration).
+2. **Load the Mod:** Mention how you loaded Cobalt (e.g., through a mod loader, specific configuration).
 3. **Perform Actions:** Detail the actions you took that led to the bug.
 4. **Observe Behavior:** Describe what you observed that indicates the presence of the bug.